sagemath/trac_to_gh/Issue 2498.md

 # Issue 2498: PARI's is_irreducible being used inappropriately

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2498

 Original creator: dmharvey